We performed a comparison between ThousandEyes and WhatsUp Gold based on real PeerSpot user reviews.

 "Users want SMS available via Whatsapp Gold.
 They don't want to go through third party SMS servers.
 The solution should work to make this possible."

-ThousandEyes is ranked 13th in Network Monitoring Software with 11 reviews while WhatsUp Gold is ranked 41st in Network Monitoring Software with 21 reviews.
-ThousandEyes is rated 8.4, while WhatsUp Gold is rated 7.6.
+ThousandEyes is ranked 12th in Network Monitoring Software with 11 reviews while WhatsUp Gold is ranked 35th in Network Monitoring Software with 22 reviews.
+ThousandEyes is rated 8.4, while WhatsUp Gold is rated 7.8.
 The top reviewer of ThousandEyes writes "Reliable. simple to set up, and offers fast monitoring capabilities".
-On the other hand, the top reviewer of WhatsUp Gold writes "Accurate network monitoring, but tech support is lacking".
-ThousandEyes is most compared with Cisco Secure Network Analytics, Dynatrace, Accedian Skylight, SolarWinds NPM and AppDynamics, whereas WhatsUp Gold is most compared with Zabbix, SolarWinds NPM, Grafana and PRTG Network Monitor.
+On the other hand, the top reviewer of WhatsUp Gold writes "If CPU, memory, or disk space is over-utilized, it alerts us immediately via text or email if there is an issue".
+ThousandEyes is most compared with Cisco Secure Network Analytics, Accedian Skylight, Dynatrace, SolarWinds NPM and AppDynamics, whereas WhatsUp Gold is most compared with Grafana, Zabbix, SolarWinds NPM, PRTG Network Monitor and Nagios XI.
 See our ThousandEyes vs. WhatsUp Gold report.

 See our list of best Network Monitoring Software vendors.